Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ```

 ## Base Path Strategy
 Uses the base (i.e. first) path segment to determine the tenant.
-For example, a request to "https://www.example.com/contoso" would use "contoso" as the identifier when retreiving the `TenantContext`.
+For example, a request to "https://www.example.com/contoso" would use "contoso" as the identifier when retreiving the `TenantInfo`.

 Configure by calling `WithBasePathStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class: